 George O’Neill, Jr. is an artist living in Lake Wales, Florida.

-Jon Basil Utley is an associate publisher of The American Conservative.
-Utley is a former foreign correspondent in South America for the Knight Ridder newspapers and for 17 years was a commentator on the Voice of America.
-He was formerly associate editor of The Times of the Americas, a contributing editor to The Conservative Digest, and founding editor of The Bogota Bulletin.
-After his father, a Russian political dissident, was sent to a gulag and killed by Stalin, his mother, Freda Utley, became a prominent anticommunist author and activist.
+Jon Basil Utley is publisher of The American Conservative.
+Utley is a graduate of Georgetown University’s School of Foreign Service with language studies in Germany and France.
+He first worked for American International Group insurance in Cuba, Venezuela and Colombia.
+Later he became a foreign correspondent in South America for Knight Ridder newspapers and for 17 years, starting during the Reagan Administration, was a commentator about third world issues on the Voice of America.
+He managed an oil drilling partnership in Pennsylvania and later worked in real estate development.
+He has written for the Harvard Business Review, Washington Post, and other papers.
+He was formerly founding editor of The Bogota Bulletin, associate editor of The Times of the Americas, and a contributing editor to The Conservative Digest.
+He was born in Moscow.
+After his father, a Russian trade official, was sent to a gulag and killed by Stalin, his mother, Freda Utley, became a prominent anticommunist author and activist.

 Robert W. Merry, longtime Washington journalist and publishing executive, spent 12 years as a political reporter for The Wall Street Journal and 22 years as an executive at Congressional Quarterly Inc., including 12 years as CEO.
 After CQ was sold to The Economist of London, he served as editor of The National Interest before retiring to Washington State to write books.
 Merry has produced four volumes on American history and foreign policy, including the most recent, Where They Stand: The American Presidents in the Eyes of Voters and Historians (2012).